 Research interests

-Her research interests are kaupapa Māori research, freshwater science research, iwi environmental management, and science communication.
+Her research interests include kaupapa Māori research, freshwater science research, iwi environmental management, and science communication.

 Qualifications